mehdidc/pixel_to_svg/README.md

 6. `pip install .`

-Once pypotrace is available, you can use this repo:
+Once pypotrace is available, you can install this repo.
 Here are the steps:

 1. `git clone https://github.com/mehdidc/pixel_to_svg`
 2. `cd pixel_to_svg`